jbr819/Part-III-Miniproject/README.md

 # Part-III-Miniproject
 This is a repository for Finley, Izzy and Jack's Part III Miniproject

+ATP2C1 gene codes for the secretory pathway Ca2+/Mn2+-ATPase pump type 1 (SPCA1) localizing at the golgi apparatus.
+Mutations on the human ATP2C1 gene, causing decreased levels of the SPCA1 expression, have been identified as the cause of the Hailey–Hailey disease, a rare skin disorder.

 ### Our Plan

 1. Use **Smoldyn** to model **calcium ion** diffusion and active transport in the cell.